Get a Chippy Paint Finish with Milk Paint – Every time!

 It’s also water based so its a really nice (no stinky) primer to prevent bleedthrough when you are indoors!

 I accidentally came across a product that you can use before milk paint, which will help the milk paint chip off in the most perfect way.
+It first happened on this chippy mustard yellow dresser.

-chippy mustard yellow milk painted dresser
+closeup of chippy mustard yellow milk painted dresser

 I honestly was prepping the dresser for chalk paint, making sure there wouldn’t be any bleedthrough in my paint finish.

-So I scuff sanded the whole dresser, and painted a coat or two of Dixie Belle Boss to help prevent bleedthrough.
+So I scuff sanded the whole dresser, and painted a coat or two of Dixie Belle BOSS to help prevent bleedthrough.

 Then I let the dresser sit for a few weeks until I finally decided that I wanted to go in a different direction with milk paint.

 I was still pretty new to using milk paint, and so I hoped that the milk paint would react well to how I prepped it.
+Thankfully it reacted perfectly to it!

 (I sprayed on two coats of Shackteau Interiors Milk Paint in Dusty Yellow and used a hair drier to help the paint dry quicker.)